TL;DR — Key Takeaway

 “In the beauty industry, your Instagram page IS your portfolio.
 Every potential client judges your skill by what they see there.
 Professional content doesn't just look better — it books better.”

-After working with salons, spas, and beauty brands across Connecticut, these are the mistakes we see most often — and they're all fixable:
+After working with salons, spas, and beauty brands across Connecticut, these are the patterns we see most often that hold accounts back — and they're all addressable:

 Quick Win

-Audit your last 20 posts right now.
-If more than half are static photos with no Reels, your discovery is suffering.
-Commit to posting at least 2 Reels per week for the next month and watch your reach jump.
+Audit your last 20 posts.
+If more than half are static photos with no Reels, there's a clear opportunity to increase your reach.
+Commit to posting at least 2 Reels per week for the next month and watch your reach improve.

 Jared Saucier